How to Import Passwords Into Google Chrome Using a CSV File

 - Choose the CSV file and confirm.

-This is the most go-to method of importing passwords into Google Chrome via CSV files when the import option can’t be found under Extras.
-You can also do this via the DevTools functionality that is built into Chrome.
+This is the most widely used method of importing passwords into Google Chrome via CSV files when the import option isn’t found under Extras.
+You can also do this via Chrome’s built-in DevTools functionality.

 3. Enabling CSV Password Import Using DevTools